-On site there is an existing water treatment plant (WTP), previously installed and operated by the Tunnel and Station Excavation (TSE) contractor that treats surface water and groundwater seepage into the station box.
-BESIX Watpac will continue the operation, maintenance, and water quality monitoring of the plant, including discharging water from the WTP into Sydney Harbour, until such time management of the WTP is handed over to the relevant entity to maintain it during the operation of the Station.
-The quality of water on site will be monitored in accordance with the Water Quality Monitoring Program (WQMP).
+On site there was an existing water treatment plant (WTP), previously installed and operated by the Tunnel and Station Excavation (TSE) contractor that treats surface water and groundwater seepage into the station box.
+BESIX Watpac will continue the operation, maintenance, and water quality monitoring of the plant, including discharging water from the WTP into Sydney Harbour.
+Upon completion of the project the management of the WTP was handed over to Metro Trains Sydney (MTS) on 20/12/24, to maintain it during the operation of the Station.
+The quality of water on site will be monitored in accordance with the Water Quality Monitoring Program (WQMP) was concluded in Q4 2024.